softwarefactory-project/sf-operator/CONTRIBUTING.md

 ./tools/sfconfig operator create -a
 ```

-This command will create the **bundle-catalog-ns** and **sf** namespace, with the right security contexts.
+This command will create the **operators** and **sf** namespace, with the right security contexts.
-The Catalog Source for Software Factory will be installed in bundle-catalog-ns by default.
+The Catalog Source for Software Factory will be installed in operators by default.
 The Software Factory Instance will be installed in sf by default.

 To change the default names for the namespaces, run the command with the following options: